stenglein-lab/taxonomy_pipeline/README.md

 This pipeline uses two databases for taxonomic classification:

 (1) The [NCBI nt nucleotide database](https://ftp.ncbi.nlm.nih.gov/blast/db/) for use in blastn searches.
+[This script](./scripts/download_and_process_sequence_databases) will download the NCBI nt BLAST database (and create the diamond database described next).

 (2) A [diamond](https://github.com/bbuchfink/diamond) database created from the NCBI nr protein sequence database.
+This is downloaded and created as part of [this script](./scripts/download_and_process_sequence_databases)

 (3) A local version of the [NCBI Taxonomy](https://ftp.ncbi.nih.gov/pub/taxonomy/) database.
+[This script](./scripts/download_and_process_taxonomy_databases) can be used to download and process the appropriate databases.
+These databases are downloaded in plain-text format and converted into sqlite databases.

 These databases need to be installed locally on a computer or server to run this pipeline.
 This requires ~1.2 Tb of disk space (as of early 2022).
-A script to download these databases from NCBI [is included](./scripts/download_and_process_sequence_databases) in this repository.
-These databases take up a lot of space, so before doing this make sure that these databases are not already downloaded.
+These databases take up a lot of space, so before doing this make sure that these databases are not already available locally.

 #### Database locations